 The Regulatory Right-to-Know Act charges OMB with making "recommendations for reform."
-In this year's Report, in addition to a general discussion of regulatory reform, we have decided to focus on the implementation of the retrospective review components of Executive Orders 13563 and 13610, international regulatory cooperation (including implementation of Executive Order 13609), and OMB's efforts to improve transparency and public participation in regulation.
+In this year's draft Report, in addition to a general discussion of regulatory reform, we have decided to focus on the implementation of the retrospective review components of Executive Orders 13563 and 13610, international regulatory cooperation, and OMB's efforts to improve transparency and public participation in regulation.